Devanshk9/Devanshk9/README.md

 - 👋 Hi, I’m @Devanshk9
 - 👀 I’m interested in ...
-Web and Android Development
+Development and CP
 - 📫 How to reach me ...
 Mail me at devanshkhetan9@gmail.com

 <!---